Hexagram 11泰Peace

 Zhu Xi (Zhouyi Benyi, 1188) emphasizes the conditional clauses that appear repeatedly across the line texts of Peace — 艱貞無咎 at line 3, 不戒以孚 at line 4, 勿用師 at line 6 — reading the hexagram as the clearest case in the Yijing of a structurally fortunate position whose fortune is consistently gated by specific behavioural restraints.
 For Zhu Xi the practical takeaway is that the actor inside Peace is responsible for more discipline, not less, precisely because the structural moment is offering more.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 11 strictly as a marker for working configurations whose central feature is finitude: a partnership currently producing, a working relationship currently warm, an aligned moment in a longer arc.
-The manual is explicit that Peace is not a generalized blessing but a calendar entry, and that the practical instruction is to complete the durable work the configuration permits before the configuration turns.
-It cross-references the inverse hexagram, 12 (否, Standstill), as the necessary companion reading for any 11 cast that produces changing lines.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 11 for working configurations whose central feature is finitude — a partnership currently producing, a working relationship currently warm, an aligned moment in a longer arc — and treats it not as a generalized blessing but as a calendar entry whose durable work must be completed before the configuration turns.
+As a najia handbook it pairs 11 with the inverse hexagram, 12 (否, Standstill), the necessary companion reading for any 11 cast that produces changing lines.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.